credmark/TLS/docs/02-method.md

 Scoring mechanism for legitimate and illegitimate token are not symmetric.

-- For legitimate tokens, its legitimacy is found in its designated purpose.
-Its score is decided by use cases inside or outside the project, as what "DeFi lego" achieves.
+- For legitimate tokens, its legitimacy is found in the token's designated purpose.
+The socring will have to consider use cases within the project context and outside of that context, for example, the protocol's inclusing in a recognized "DeFi lego" stack.

 - For illegitimate tokens, it can pretend to be a legitimate token in many aspects, however, it will be slashed to be illegitimate when any one of the "overriding" sub-score is breached, such as extraordinary large supply and random distribution pattern.